asfiul/BMI-Application/README.md

 - How to create multi-page apps using Flutter Routes and Navigator.
 - How to extract and refactor Flutter Widgets with a click of the button.
 - How to customise Flutter Widgets to achieve a specific design style.
-- Understand Dart Enums and the Ternary Operator.
-- Learn about composition vs. inheritance and the Flutter way of creating custom UI.
 - Understand the difference between const and final in Dart and when to use each.